yamisukii/yamisukii/README.md

 - Ethereum and Smart Contracts
 - Go (Golang) and TypeScript (Node.js)

-🚀 Excited to connect with fellow developers and tech enthusiasts.
-Let's build the future of tech together! 🌐
+🚀 Excited to connect with fellow developers and tech enthusiasts.🌐

+contact: merdian.stefan@gmail.com